davebenson/doom4-walkthrough/README.md

 Now, find Argent Cell #1 behind some tanks.
 Use it: most players will opt for Health.

-# Mission 4: Argent Filter associated with Gore Nest #1
+## Mission 4: Argent Filter associated with Gore Nest #1
-...
+Open the small door on the lower floor near the Gore Nest's old location.
+Enter to find a Possessed Engineer and a few The Possesseds.
+There is also a Codex Entry "Personnel / VEGA".
+Make a left to follow the waypoint and interact with the Argent Filter for a cut scene.

+## Mission 4: Under the Force Field (Optional)
+There's a small treasure area directly below the big blue force field.
+Face it, and go left down a path (which has a Munitions Crate).
+Turn right and descend 3 floating Islands of rock to get to a partially open bay door (visible from above).

+Inside you'll find Gas, shotgun and plasma ammo, and a little armor.
+But most importantly Field Drone #1.

-# Mission 4: Fight: Upper Level Gore Nest #2
+## Mission 4: Fight: Tank Gore Nest #2
 Near the entrance for the Argent Cell building, find two stacked crates, and a suspended one:  these can be climbed, and from the top of the suspended crate, you can jump to the second floor of this building.

+This battlefield is distinguished by a recognizable and large Union Aerospace tank (which you can jump on).

 Pre-Fight: 3 Imps run down from above very quickly, be prepared to take care of them.

-...
+Fight:  Imps and Hell Razers with 2 Hell Knights.

-# Mission 4: Argent Filter associated with Gore Nest #2
+## Mission 4: Argent Filter associated with Gore Nest #2
 Go into the closest door to Gore Nest 2, on its same level - it is somewhat inset - a waypoint should be leading in this general direction.
 Inside the building, go along the walkway to a closed green door with the waypoint behind it by 15 meters.
 Enter and interact to destroy the Argent Filter #2 and get a Checkpoint.

 There is also a Plasma Rifle here.

-# Mission 4: Rune and Secret
+## Mission 4: Rune and Secret
 From the small room containing the Argent Filter, turn right to a large floor with large lifts.
 You can probably see the glowing green Rune Challenge #2: "Dazed and Confused" on the lift in the opposite corner of the building (from the entrance, look at the opposite corner - the rune is on the structure just to the right of center).

 Once done with the rune, look for a large hole that is serviced by a lift (now down).
 Jump down there, and into a hallway.
 On the left you should see a small block on a larger block, making a natural stairway.
-Climb up, and turn right to see a service walkway which you can jump onto to find Secret #???, "???
-Model, ???guy".
+(A drone delivers it- wait a few seconds if the blocks aren't climbable.)
+Climb up, and turn right to see a service walkway which you can jump onto to find Secret #2, "Hell Knight Model, UACguy".

+## Mission 4: Back Access Walkway (Secrets, Optional)
+This lonely walkway is the only dirt path descending from Gore Nest #2 / Union Aerospace Tank.
+It provides alternate accesses to a Lab and the Icy Gore Nest #3; these are described below.
+It has a broken bridge midway.

+If you face the Union Aerospace text on the large tank, go down the dirt walkway to its left.
+It is the only dirt walkway descending from this area - it'll turn to a metal grated walkway - then there's a gap you must jump.

+Look to your right for a misty cargo alcove with a lone crate.
+Jump on it to get to the second level.

+You should find a Munitions Crate here.

+A single Imp will pop out if you follow the walkway to its end.

+If you stand on the platform at the edge of building, you should see a rectangular duct that runs along the outside of the structure.
+Walk on it for a bit until you get to the next alcove: enter to find Secret #3, "Rocket Launcher Model, ???guy".

+Go back to the first alcove, but jump across to a green-lit cliff; jump again to a walkway and kill a few demons (a Possessed Engineer and a few Possesseds).
+(This is helpful to get the maximum combat rating)

+Finally, go to the end of the walkway (it becomes a catwalk) to a door (entrance to the Icy Area).
+Watch out for the Imp!
+At the end, go left onto a natural walkway.
+This is Secret #4?.
+There's a Possessed Engineer and a few Possesseds, but most importantly, the Super Shotgun.

+## Mission 4: Lower Area with Elite Guard #3
+Start at the Force Field (Gore Nest #1) - when facing the field, go down the path to the left.

+You should see an active door, and a series of plateaus that lead to a Munitions Crate.
+Immediately to the right of that is a level path that becomes a sidewalk for a building.
+Some Possesseds appear here.
+At the end of the walkway is Elite Guard #3.

-# Mission 4: Fight: Lab (Optional)
+## Mission 4: Fight: Lab (Optional)
-This area has a Health Station, Field Drone, etc, but isn't necessary to the completion of the Mission.
+This area has a Health Station, Field Drone #2, Gas, and Codex Entry "Monsters / Hell Razer", but isn't necessary to the completion of the Mission.

+Field Drone #2 is on the upper level - it can sometimes take a few seconds to fly in once combat is over.

 It has two entrances:
-* Normal: From the site of Gore Nest #2, climb a crate to a balcony.
+* Normal: From the site of Gore Nest #2 / the Union Aerospace Tank, climb a crate to a balcony.
 The door enters the middle story of the Lab.
 * Sneaky: From the site of Gore Nest #2, walk down a dirt path to an enclosure with some blocks on your right.
 If you look up, you should see a greenlit ledge to your left, which is your goal.
-Climb ontp the blocks, at right, then onto a grating looking onto the greenlit cliff.
+Climb onto the blocks, at right, then onto a grating looking onto the greenlit cliff.
 Jump across and open the door to be in the lower story of the Lab.

 The Possessed Guards tend to be in the lower story and entering there catches them more unawares, maybe.